Ravi412450/labs/ansible/install/ssh-keys-setup.md

 	useradd ansiblebot -m -d /home/ansiblebot -s /bin/bash

+### To know whether user is created or not

+	id ansiblebot

 ### add user to sudoers for root previliges  on all machines ( all targets )

 	echo -e 'ansiblebot  ALL=(ALL)  NOPASSWD:  ALL' > /etc/sudoers.d/ansiblebot